Israel election: Benjamin Netanyahu declares victory | DW | 02.03.2020

 The right-wing bloc, including Netanyahu's Likud party and far-right Yamina was shown to have received 60 mandates, leaving it just one short of the 61 needed to control the Knesset.

-The Likud Party is projected to win 36-37 of the 120 Knesset seats and Benny Gantz's Blue and White party projected to win 32-33 seats.
+The Likud Party is projected to win 36-37 of the 120 Knesset seats and Benny Gantz's main opposition Blue and White party projected to win 32-33 seats.

 Netanyahu tweeted "thank you" and a red heart emoji.
 "It's a huge victory for Israel," he added.

-The Likud party and Benny Gantz's Blue and White party had failed to gain majorities or form stable coalitions in two previous elections in April and September 2019.
+Neither the Likud party nor the Blue and White party had failed to secure majorities or form stable coalitions in two previous elections in April and September 2019.

 Polling went ahead amid the coronavirus epidemic that has seen 5,600 Israelis self-quarantine in the country with special stations being erected.